-Techniques of police supervision including problems of policy and procedures, leadership and responsibilities, performance evaluation, field problems, instructional and disciplinary methods, motivation, supervisory investigations and reports, and psychological aspects of supervision.
+Techniques of police supervision including problems of policy and procedures, leadership and responsibilities, performance evaluation, field problems, instructional and methods, motivation, investigations and reports, and psychological aspects of supervision.
 REGISTRATION IS LIMITED TO STUDENTS WHO HAVE SUCCESSFULLY COMPLETED PROGRAM PREREQUISITES.